2018 Trustee Education Institute: The Signature Seminar for Family Foundation Board Members

 - How do you navigate family dynamics at the board table?

 - What essential legal rules do you need to know, and what are the more difficult ethical issues you may confront over time?

 - How can you grow into a leader for your family’s philanthropy and get the most from this truly special opportunity?

 Governance is a moving target – but nothing is more important to a family foundation’s overall success than good governance.
-Bring your own questions and dilemmas to this interactive conversation with NCFP’s founder and president on the policies and practices of effective – and excellent – family foundation boards.
+Bring your own questions and dilemmas to this interactive conversation with NCFP’s president and senior fellow on the policies and practices of effective – and excellent – family foundation boards.